-Maximum Timeframe = 54 Attempted Credits (150% X 36 Credits)
+Maximum Timeframe = 52.5 Attempted Credits (150% X 35 Credits)

-To be eligible to receive federal and state financial assistance, a student is required to complete his or her degree requirements within the maximum timeframe of 54 attempted credits.
+To be eligible to receive federal and state financial assistance, a student is required to complete his or her degree requirements within the maximum timeframe of 52.5 attempted credits.

-This maximum timeframe of 54 attempted credits is a standard applicable to federal aid eligibility and not to Trinity grant funds.
+This maximum timeframe of 52.5 attempted credits is a standard applicable to federal aid eligibility and not to Trinity grant funds.
 College policy limits the maximum number of terms for which a student may receive institutional grant assistance based on his or her enrollment status and the number of transfer credits accepted by the College.
-For additional information regarding institutional funds eligibility, a student should contact the Financial Aid Office.
+For additional information regarding institutional funds eligibility, a student should contact the Office of Financial Aid.